 Dawson Casting: Marilyn Ghigliotti was 33 when she played Veronica, a student in her early 20s.

 Enforced Method Acting: An unintentional case.
-According to the commentary, Jeff Anderson apparently screwed up Randall's "The Reason You Suck" Speech that was directed toward Dante multiple times, so that in the finalized scene when Randall snaps Anderson's rage is 100% real, fueled by how many times he had to do it over.
+According to the commentary, Jeff Anderson apparently screwed up Randal's "The Reason You Suck" Speech that was directed toward Dante multiple times, so that in the finalized scene when Randal snaps Anderson's rage is 100% real, fueled by how many times he had to do it over.

 Executive Meddling: One of the good examples.
 The original Downer Ending had Dante being murdered by a holdup man but it was never included in any versions of the film.
 The change was motivated by film guru John Pierson and Brian O'Halloran (who plays Dante), not any execs, though.